baobaoanddavid/baobaoanddavid.github.io/content/faqs.md

 Q: Will transportation be provided?

-A: There is no shuttle service provided, but we recommend driving or using local transit or rideshare services.
+A: There is no shuttle service provided, but we recommend driving or using local public transit (TCAT) or rideshare services.
 There are many free parking spots at the wedding venues.

 -----------